gabrielsoule/resonarium/README.md

 > When Resonarium's overflow protection engages, you will hear a sharp pop followed by silence.
 If this happens repeatedly, you have either created an unstable preset, or the plugin's internal state is somehow corrupted.
 Deleting and re-instantiating the plugin instance may resolve this issue.
 If the problem can be reliably reproduced, please submit an issue to this repository.

 ## Precompiled Binaries
 Pre-compiled binaries can be found in the Releases tab.
-They are signed and notarized, and, as such, should work right out of the box.
-Both .vst3 and standalone executables are included in these pre-compiled releases; however, other binary formats (e.g. AUv3) can be built from source if desired, as documented below.
+The MacOS binaries are signed and notarized, and, as such, should work right out of the box.
+The Windows binaries are not signed nor notarized; as such, Windows Defener can get a little jumpy and falsely flag Resonarium precompiles as malicious.
+As such, building from source is recommended.

 ## Building From Source